Moses’ Ascension to Heaven

 Moses received a private resurrection by Jesus (Michael).
 “Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The Lord rebuke thee” (Jude 9).

-Elijah was taken alive to Heaven in a chariot of fire “And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven” (2 kings 2:11).
+Elijah was taken alive to Heaven in a chariot of fire.
+“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven” (2 kings 2:11).

-Paul writes about this, “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord” (1 Thessalonians 4:16,17).
+Paul writes about this: “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord” (1 Thessalonians 4:16,17).

-Other than Elijah and Moses that were taken to heaven, there was a special resurrection when Jesus was resurrected.
-The Bible says many of those who slept rose and appeared to others “And came out of the graves after his resurrection, and went into the holy city, and appeared unto many” (Matthew 27:53).
+An addition, there was a special resurrection when Jesus was resurrected.
+The Bible says many of those who slept rose and appeared to others.
+“And came out of the graves after his resurrection, and went into the holy city, and appeared unto many” (Matthew 27:53).

 In His service,